Wilma van Hofwegen

 Willemina ("Wilma") Cornelia Adriana van Rijn-van Hofwegen (born 17 July 1971) is a former freestyle swimmer from the Netherlands, who was a member of the Dutch Women's 4×100 m freestyle relay Team that won the silver medal at the 2000 Summer Olympics in Sydney, Australia.

-Van Hofwegen was born in Vlaardingen, and is married to former swimmer Michael van Rijn, who also competed for Holland.
-She competed in the silver medal-winning relay team alongside Inge de Bruijn, Thamar Henneken and Manon van Rooijen.
+Van Hofwegen was born in Vlaardingen.
+She won the 1997 Dutch Championships in the 50 meter and 100 meter butterfly.
+She is married to former swimmer Michael van Rijn, who also competed for Holland.
+She competed in the Olympic silver medal-winning relay team alongside Inge de Bruijn, Thamar Henneken and Manon van Rooijen.
 She also competed at the 1996 Summer Olympics in Atlanta, United States.